ZakkFromSource/zakkfromsource_neocities/Project Checklist.md

 ## Homepage To-Do

 - [ ] - Style Links
-- [ ] - Use Grid or Flexbox to layout page
+- [x] - Use Grid or Flexbox to layout page
+- [ ] - Make updates the same width as body and nav element